 The government is committed to increasing the proportion of pupils gaining language qualifications, to do this there is a need for more languages teachers.
 Additionally, for schools to enter and achieve the English Baccalaureate, pupils will need to study a language GCSE.
 So, as a languages teacher you'll be in demand.

 Teaching languages introduces pupils to other cultures and improves their communication skills.
 A language GCSE can also give them an edge when applying to study a wide range of degree courses at university.
 In addition, languages will prepare them to compete in a global jobs market.
 In fact, around three quarters of employers responding to the CBI’s Education and Skills Survey 2015 said they needed their employees to have some foreign language skills.

 So as a languages teacher you’ll not only be providing pupils the chance to become fluent in another language, you’ll be providing them a solid platform from which they can succeed in life.

-If you want to teach languages but don’t have a languages-related degree, or need to refresh your knowledge, you could complete a fully funded subject knowledge enhancement (SKE) course before you start your training.
+In the academic year 2016/17, over a third of trainees in eligible subjects completed additional subject training to enable them to start teacher training.
+If you don’t have a languages degree, or need to refresh your knowledge, you could complete a fully funded subject knowledge enhancement (SKE) course before you start your training – find out more.